-Introduction to the Together Trust's fostering service 3
+Introduction to the Together Trust's fostering service 4

-Status and constitution 4
+Status and constitution 5

-Management structure 5
+Management structure 6

+Team meetings 6

 Quality assurance 7

-Service provision 8 - 9
+Service provision 8-9

-Statistics 10 - 11
+Statistics 10

 What do children and young people say about the service?
 11

-Recruitment and assessment 12 - 13
+Recruitment and assessment 12 -14

-Foster carer agreements 15
+Foster carer agreements 14

 What do foster carers say about the assessment process?
 15

-Range of placements 16 - 17
+Range of placements 16 -17

 What do local authority social workers say about the placements?
-18 -19
+18 - 19

 Matching process 20

-Equality and diversity 20 - 21
+Equality, diversity and inclusion 20 - 21

+Children and young people ethnicity - March 2022 21

-Individual monitoring outcomes tracker, educational information 22
+Individual monitoring outcomes tracker 22

+Education information 22

 Management and support 22 - 23

+Emergency support 23

+Supervisory/support visits 23

+Support/reflective practice groups 23

+Foster carer buddying 24

-Training and development 24 - 25
+Training and development 24 - 26

-What do foster carers say about the training?
-27
+What do foster carers say about the training 28

-Finance 27
+Finance 29

-Policies and procedures 28 - 30
+Policies and procedures 31 - 33

-What do foster carers say about the service?
-31
+What do foster carers say about the service 35